A measure of evidence based on the likelihood-ratio statistics: Application to the Hardy-Weinberg Equilibrium

-Figure \ref{fig:2} presents in each figure the three sets $\Theta_1$, $\Theta_2$ and $\Theta_3$.
-The simplex formed by points (0,0), (0,1) and (1,0) represents the parameter space $\Theta$.
-The dashed curve illustrates the Hardy-Weinberg equilibrium.
-The crosshatched area (below the dashed curve) stands for the inbreeding restriction and the white area (above the dashed curve) stands for the outbreeding restriction.
-Each plot in Figure \ref{fig:2} refers to a specific observe sample, for instance plot (A1) refers to $y_1=1$ and $y_3=2$, plot (A2) refers to $y_1=1$ and $y_3=3$ and so forth.
+In Figure \ref{fig:2}, the simplex formed by points (0,0), (0,1) and (1,0) represents the parameter space $\Theta$ in a reduced form (only with $\theta_1$ and $\theta_3$, for the restriction $\theta_1 + \theta_2 + \theta_3 =1$ and also we consider $m=20$).
+Each plot presents the three sets $\Theta_1$, $\Theta_2$ and $\Theta_3$ in their respective reduced forms (only with $\theta_1$ and $\theta_3$).
+The dashed curve illustrates the Hardy-Weinberg equilibrium ($\Theta_1$).
+The crosshatched area (below the dashed curve) stands for the inbreeding restriction ($\Theta_2$) and the white area (above the dashed curve) stands for the outbreeding restriction ($\Theta_3$).
+Each plot in Figure \ref{fig:2} refers to a specific observed sample, for instance plot (A1) refers to $y_1=1$ and $y_3=2$, plot (A2) refers to $y_1=1$ and $y_3=3$ and so forth.
 In each plot, the cross mark indicates the maximum likelihood estimate for $(\theta_1, \theta_3)$ and the full lines surrounding the ML estimates are the smallest contours for which $\Lambda_\alpha$ has at least one element in common with $\Theta_1$.

 On the one hand, in the plots (A1)--(A6), (B1)--(B4), (C6), (D1)--(D4), (E5)--(E6) and (F1) the maximum likelihood lies in $\Theta_2$, that is, it is favoring the inbreeding restriction.
-Notice that only for some cases this favoring seems to be relevant (e.g., $\nu_x$-values less than $0.1$):
+Only for (A1)-(A3) and (A6), this favoring is relevant at 5\% significance level:

 \begin{itemize} \item (A1): $y_1=1$, $y_3=2 \ \Rightarrow \ \nu_x(\Theta_3) = 0.004$, \item (A2): $y_1=1$, $y_3=3 \ \Rightarrow \ \nu_x(\Theta_3) = 0.015$, \item (A3): $y_1=1$, $y_3=4 \ \Rightarrow \ \nu_x(\Theta_3) = 0.044$, \item (C6): $y_1=5$, $y_3=0 \ \Rightarrow \ \nu_x(\Theta_3) = 0.008$. \end{itemize}